 Drynites / Goodnites

-Products such as iD Pants Night, Abena Flex, or TENA Pants Night offer significantly more absorbency in the same basic pull-up format.
-These suit children who wet heavily or who wet more than once overnight.
-They are bulkier, which matters for some children.
-Most have cloth-like outers.
-Worth trying if Drynites are consistently leaking but the child tolerates the pull-up format.
+Products like iD Pants Night, Abena Flex, or TENA Pants Night offer more absorbency.
+These are suitable for children who wet heavily or more than once overnight.
+They are bulkier, which may matter to some children.
+Most have cloth-like outers and are worth trying if Drynites leak but the child tolerates the pull-up format.

 Practical Strategies for Autistic Children Who Refuse Products

-Introduce products during the day.
-Let the child wear a new pull-up or brief during a relaxed daytime activity before expecting overnight tolerance.
-Desensitisation in a low-stakes context significantly improves acceptance.
+Introduce products during the day—allow the child to wear a new pull-up or brief during relaxed activities to desensitise them.

 When to Involve a Professional

-Bedwetting is common in autistic children and is not automatically a medical concern.
-However, some situations warrant professional input: if bedwetting has returned after a dry period, if there is daytime wetting alongside nighttime wetting, if there is pain, or if the pattern seems to have changed significantly.
-A GP or paediatrician can refer to a continence service, and many areas have specialist children’s continence teams experienced with neurodivergent children.
-For a practical overview of when bedwetting warrants a clinical conversation, see when is bedwetting a problem.
+Bedwetting is common in autistic children and not always a medical concern.
+However, consult a healthcare professional if wetting patterns change, if there is daytime wetting, pain, or other concerns.
+A GP or paediatrician can refer to a specialist continence service experienced with neurodivergent children.
+For more guidance, see when bedwetting warrants a clinical review.

 Finding the Right Fit: A Practical Starting Point

-There is no single best bedwetting product for autistic children — because sensory profiles vary too much.
-The most useful approach is systematic: identify the specific sensory objection (texture, waistband, bulk, temperature), match that to the product feature most likely to address it, and trial one change at a time.
+There is no single best product because sensory profiles vary widely.
+The approach should be systematic: identify specific sensory objections, match features to address them, and trial one change at a time.

-If Drynites are leaking, move to a higher-capacity pull-up.
-If all pull-ups are refused, consider a taped brief or a washable option.
-If nothing worn is tolerated, use layered bed protection and revisit wearable products when the child is ready.
-None of these paths is wrong.
-The goal is a child who sleeps and a family that can manage — and the right product is whichever one actually achieves that.
+If Drynites leak, try a higher-capacity pull-up.
+If all pull-ups are refused, consider taped briefs or washable options.
+If nothing is tolerated, layered bed protection can be used until the child is ready for wearable products.
+The goal is a sleeping child and a manageable family routine—any product that achieves this is the right choice.